bbamyaphatt/project/AB Test Analysis: Click-Through Rate Performance.md

 We use a Z-score to measure the difference in CTRs.
 It shows how far our result is from zero (no difference), using a standard statistical method for comparing rates.

 Next, we find the p-value using a two-tailed test.
-This is because we want to detect if the test CTR is significantly different from the control CTR in either direction, higher or lower
+This is because we want to detect if the test CTR is significantly different from the control CTR in either direction, higher or lower.

 ```py
    # calculate individual se for ci